1. Purpose of procedures

 3.1 Review coordination

-The Office of the Pro Vice-Chancellor (International and Quality) has overall responsibility for coordinating organisational unit reviews, including:
+The Quality Office has overall responsibility for coordinating organisational unit reviews, including:

 3.2 Scheduling of reviews